 - Contributing to the development of teams and individuals and providing advice on career development.

 Activities relating to departmental/faculty management and administration

-Applications for initial promotion to Reader, and for subsequent promotion to the higher levels, will be invited annually, normally in October, with a closing date in January.
-Potential applicants should contact their faculty to confirm the faculty closing date for applications.
-Applications should be submitted to the faculty by the published candidate deadline; the Faculty will forward the whole application, including the critical appraisal from the PVC/Dean to firstname.lastname@example.org by the final deadline.
+Applications for promotion to Reader, and for subsequent promotion to the higher levels, will be invited annually, normally in semester one, with a closing date in February.
+Applications should be submitted to the faculty by the published candidate deadline; the Faculty will forward the whole application, including the Faculty's critical appraisal from the PVC/Dean to firstname.lastname@example.org by the final deadline.
 The critical appraisal must be completed on the agreed template.

-Applicants are required to provide a CV that specifically addresses the key criteria.
-Care should be taken to address the key criteria for promotion to Reader as specified above.
-The CV should be accompanied by a covering letter from the applicant summarising the case for promotion and indicating the grade to which promotion is sought.
-Additionally, the PVC Dean of the Faculty should provide written assessment of the application.
+Applicants are required to provide a CV that specifically addresses the key criteria for Reader.
+The CV should be accompanied by a covering letter from the applicant summarising the case for promotion.
+Additionally, the PVC/Dean of the Faculty should provide a written assessment of the application.

 Applications will be assessed initially by the committee at a meeting normally held in March.
 For those where a prima facie case is judged to have been made, external references will be sought to inform a final decision that will be taken at the following meeting.

-For applications that are progressing to references, HR will contact the three referees suggested by the candidate.
+For applications that are progressing to references, the People Directorate will contact the three referees suggested by the candidate.
 At least three independent external references will usually be required.
 The committee will have discretion to approach any of the referees suggested by the candidate, or to identify others as appropriate.

 At the meeting in July, the committee will normally reach a decision on the basis of the application documentation and the references that are received.

 Candidates will receive a letter after the meeting in March and, if applicable, the meeting in July informing them of the progress of their application.